rayechang999/CTS-OOD_detection/README.md

 The vast majority of the code is copied over from the [winning algorithm's repository](https://github.com/GuanLab/Predict-Malaria-ART-Resistance/tree/master), with light modifications to allow for validation on an *in vivo* dataset.

 We provide a Jupyter notebook (`tutorial.ipynb`) with a step-by-step tutorial on using OOD detection for this task.
-We also provide the raw training and validation data (`SubCh2_TrainingData_imputed.csv`).
+We also provide the raw training and validation data (from [Mok. et. al](https://doi.org/doi:10.1126/science.1260403)).
 All the other files are from the winning algorithm's repository.

 ## Getting started